ansible/ansible/docs/docsite/rst/user_guide/playbooks_variables.rst

 ```````````````````````

 YAML syntax requires that if you start a value with ``{{ foo }}`` you quote the whole line, since it wants to be
 sure you aren't trying to start a YAML dictionary.
-This is covered on the :doc:`YAMLSyntax` page.
+This is covered on the :ref:`yaml_syntax` documentation.

 This won't work::